 There are a number of stages in the nanopharmaceutical manufacturing process, each of which presents its own individual challenges.
 These issues are amplified when attempting to scale up the manufacture of product, to meet the volume requirements of a marketed drug.
-This is creating a bottleneck in the development, and as a result, delivery of innovative nanopharmaceuticals to the market.
+Previously, this created a bottleneck in the development, and as a result, delivery of innovative nanopharmaceuticals to the market.

-NANOFACTURING proposes to address several fundamental parts of the manufacturing supply chain: the supply of ligands, pilot scale gold nanopharmaceutical batch manufacture, nanopharmaceutical characterisation and industrial scale up.
-This will create a platform system for early, mid- and large-scale manufacture in the EU.
+NANOFACTURING addresses several fundamental parts of the manufacturing supply chain: the supply of ligands, pilot scale gold nanopharmaceutical batch manufacture, nanopharmaceutical characterisation and industrial scale up.

-The objective of this work is to be able to supply the correct ligands at the quantities required for a variety of different nanomedicines for metabolic, central nervous system, antiviral and oncology applications.
-This will involve:
+The correct ligands were supplied with the quantities required for a variety of different nanomedicines for metabolic, central nervous system, antiviral and oncology applications.
+This involved:

-The objective is to be able to supply nanomedicine batches for early clinical trials in programs such as metabolic, central nervous system, antiviral and oncology.
-This will involve:
+This involved supplying nanomedicine batches for early clinical trials in programs such as metabolic, central nervous system, antiviral and oncology, such as:

-The objective is to develop a new manufacturing process using industrial scale technology capable of supplying kilogram quantities of gold nanoparticles required for Phase III and beyond.
-This platform will be available through an open access facility to allow other nanomedicines to upscale manufacture.
-This will involve:
+The objective was to develop a new manufacturing process using industrial scale technology capable of supplying kilogram quantities of gold nanoparticles required for Phase III and beyond.
+A pilot and large scale manufacturing lines for the production of nanopharmaceuticals has now been developed for use in Europe, for: